 One thing I have observed is that pagan children are generally very respectful tolerant people.
 They have a religion that supports their creativity and they flourish.
 Of course what sort of adult a child becomes is hugely a reflection of the way their parents raised them.
 As with any religion there are follows who are lousy parents.
 Pagans are all just human, the same as everyone else.

 Most of us stumbled through life until we found our pagan tradition.
 I am very enthused about the fact we have a generation of children being raised pagan.
 I believe this is going to bode well for society.
 Of course within paganism there is always the issue of walking the talk, living the ethos.
-There is at times, like in all other religions, a disconnect between the ideals of many pagans and their actual day to day living.
+There is at times, like in all other religions, a disconnect between the ideals of many pagans and their actual day to day living (myself included).
 Still though, the concepts of paganism are spreading out in the world and this gives me hope.
 And as someone who can not go on faith and belief, hope is essential for avoiding despair in the face of the destruction of the planet and for the endless wars we wage.

 11. Many people are not born into Paganism; rather, they discover it.
 Is there any reason why they are drawn or is there any trend among the people that follow the group?
 Why is Pagan being revived?